SACS Online Auction Rules

 Vendors

-SACS members are eligible to sell material in the Auction subject to meeting its requirements.
+SACS members are eligible to sell material in the Auction subject to meeting the Auctioneer’s and the Webmaster’s requirements.

-Members who submit lots for auction must submit a full and proper description of the lots to the Auctioneer including Reserve and Estimated Prices.
+The first requirement incumbent on Vendors who want to submit material for auction is the submission of a full and proper numbered description of the individual items to be sold in the Auction.
+This will include both Reserve and Estimated Prices.

-Each lot description must be accompanied by a scanned image of the lot saved as a 300 dpi JPG file.
-These can be emailed to the the Webmaster, or posted on a stick once the Auctioneer has approved the description and provided the Vendor with approval to do so.
+Each scanned image will be saved as a 300 dpi JPG file.
+These can be emailed to the the Webmaster or posted on a stick which will be returned on request.
+Scans must be listed sequentially in the order described by the Auctioneer.

 Where a lot has more than one scan, (for example, the front and back of a stamp), add ‘a’ after the Lot number for a second scan and ‘b’ after the Lot number for a third.